cabal-club/cable/moderation.md

 Example:

--   User U sets users A and B to role mod
+-   User Ursula sets users Aleph and Bert to role mod
--   A blocks B
+-   Aleph blocks Bert
--   U should not apply A's block of B; A's action should be displayed for U
+-   Ursula should not apply Aleph's block of Bert; Aleph's action should be displayed for Ursula

 A user MAY issue moderation authority for a user that has been hidden or blocked.
 In that case, the role recipient SHOULD still remain hidden or